This title identifies me as a graduate of John Frawley's Natal Apprenticeship, which I completed in 2012.

 None whatsoever.
-Many of these forecasts are based solely upon your Sun sign and follow a presumed natural order of signs and houses, placing Aries in the first house.
-However these interpretations might resonate for you, they are fiction.
+Most online forecasts are based solely upon Sun signs and follow a presumed natural order of signs and houses, placing Aries in the first house.
+These general interpretations might resonate for you because they touch on universal themes, but that's as far as it goes.
 For more on this, please read here.

 The dolphin is an ancient symbol of wisdom and joy.
 It is also a symbol of the Christ, a reminder of what is at the heart of this work.
 Artist Mandana Marefat created the logo using as inspiration the title of my blog, The Sun's Joy.
 Many thanks to Mandana for her lovely design!